Sexual Desire and Aging: Debunking the Myth That Libido Must Decline

 Boost Your Energy Levels

-A healthy sex drive is connected to your well-being and that feeling of strength and positive tension in your body.
-Take good care of yourself and address any health issues that may impact how you feel.
+A healthy sex drive is connected to your general wellbeing and that feeling of strength and positive tension in your body.
+Take care of your health, and ask your doctor about the side effects of any medication you're on — some cause drops in libido, fatigue, and other symptoms that dampen desire.

 Enjoy Good Enough Sex Your Whole Life

-Good enough doesn’t mean low quality.
-It means intimacy without perfectionism, with more self-acceptance and ease.
-It does take some effort to change your thinking but it’s worth it.
+It takes some effort to change your thinking.
+But it's worth it.
 You have a whole life of good sex ahead of you.
 Enjoy!

 Related products